-Then, at 7:30pm, vocalist Steve Tyrell and the Santa Rosa Symphony take the stage to perform American classics until the spectacular fireworks show.
+Then, at 7:30pm, the Santa Rosa Symphony take the stage along with Kathy Mattea.
+They will perform until the spectacular fireworks show.

 One of the largest North Bay Celebrations is in San Rafael at the Marin County Fair, which celebrates its 75th anniversary this year.
 From June 30 - July 4, catch live music and fireworks each night at 9:30pm and more than 35 hands-on games for the entire family during the day.

-Top performers this year include The Wallflowers, Kool & the Gang, Sheila E., The Plain White T's, and Foreigner.
+Top performers this year include UB40, Ann Wilson of Heart, The Commodores, and The Liberators.
 All concerts are free with gate admission.

 Tickets are $20 for adults, $15 for seniors (65 and older), $15 children (4 to 12), and free for children under 4.
 There are also five-day fair passes available for $80, $60, and $45, respectively.

-Sausalito's festivities include a morning parade, afternoon festival and a fireworks display at night.
-This year's parade starts at 10am.
+Sausalito's festivities this 4th of July include a morning parade, afternoon festival and a fireworks display at night.
+This year's parade starts at 10am and ends around noon.